isoraqathedh/isoraqathedh.github.com/uzje/shields.md

 resulting in the only road number in the world that is not an integer: the Bohən Vescit, otherwise known as the <span class="v">V62½</span>.

+Different arrangements are made in different cities.
-For Ð'TÞEK the roads are just numbered from the southwest corner without any zoning.
+In Ð'TÞEK the roads are just numbered from the southwest corner without any zoning, so the ithas the <span class="q">Q1</span> and the <span class="v"V1</span>
+and the numbers increase from there.
-Roads in Concept City that can't be reliably classed as horizontal or vertical get D numbers instead, which are given based on the numbers of the roads near them.
+Meanwhile in Concept City, the normal zone layout is used, but roads that can't be reliably classed as horizontal or vertical get D numbers instead, which are given based on the numbers of the roads near them.
 Numbers have up to three digits.